kevin-allen/autopipy/docs/develop.md

 # To development the autopipy package

 Here are some notes on my python environment that I used to work on autopipy.
 This was my first python package so it might not be the optimal organization.
+I did not want to use a conda enviroronment to do the development.

 * [Example of python package] (https://github.com/pypa/sampleproject)

 This describe most of the steps needed to get a virtuel environment working with deeplabcut and tensorflow.

-This might not be needed when using the package later on, since it could run easily in the conda environment for deeplabcut.
+A simpler installation procedure will be soon available using a conda environment.

 ## Install the right python version